d-Rickyy-b/certstream-server-go/README.md

 ## Motivation

 From the moment I first found out about the certificate transparency logs, I was absolutely amazed by the great software of [Calidog](https://github.com/CaliDog/), which made the transparency log easier accessible for everyone.
-Their software "Certstream" parses the log and provides it in an easy-to-use format: json.
+Their software "Certstream" parses the log and provides it in an easy-to-use format: JSON.

 After creating my first application that utilized the certstream server, I found that the hosted (demo) version of the server wasn't as reliable as I thought it would be.
 I got disconnects and sometimes other errors.
-Eventually the provided server was still only thought to be **a demo**.
+Eventually, the provided server was still only thought to be **a demo**.

 I quickly thought about running my own instance of certstream.
 But I didn't want to install Elixir/Erlang on my server.
 Sure, I could have used Docker, but on second thought, I was really into the idea of creating an alternative server written in Go.